 If your sticker printing project is going to go on bottles that are going to be refrigerated, we will need to know this, as the cold and damp require a specific type of vinyl.

-Labels are not made on material suitable for outdoors – These are quite often referred to as “Jac” labels.
-They are much like the labels that you use to identify your kids school books.
+Paper labels are not made on material suitable for outdoors – These are quite often referred to as “Jac” labels.
+They are much like the labels that you use to identify your kid’s school books.
 The ink and the material used to print your labels will also be only suitable for indoor use.
-You will see these in stores, in shipping, packaging etc and they will often come on rolls of paper or on top cut sheets.
+You will see these in stores, in shipping, packaging, etc and they will often come on rolls of paper or on top cut sheets.
 Labels like these are usually printed in bulk and are much cheaper per unit.
-The labels come in many shapes and sizes, and are precut, so we will have to find the best pre-cut shape that will suite your needs.
+The labels come in many shapes and sizes and are precut, so we will have to find the best pre-cut shape that will suit your needs.

 We can top cut or kiss cut stickers.
 This means that we get our awesome Roland machine to cut around a pre-defined border that you want, so if you want a sticker of Donald Duck, you will have the sticker cut around the outside.
 Remember that it is difficult for our machine to cut skinny fonts, so try to make your fonts bold, or keep the cut lines further than 4mm away from each other.
 (Call me to discuss this before you get going with your project.)

-There are also different types of adhesive, ranging from replaceable vinyl, which have very low-tac vinyl, so that they come off easily, to hi-tac vinyl, which is designed to stick like doo-doo to a blanket!
+There are also different types of adhesive, ranging from very low-tac vinyl, so that they come off easily, to hi-tac vinyl, which is designed to stick like doo-doo to a blanket!
 (Can I say that?)

-These are just a few of the different types of vinyls that we can complete your sticker printing project on.
+These are just a few of the different types of vinyl that we can complete your sticker printing project on.

 To find out more about stickers, and how Gold Coast Printers can help you, go HERE..